sim590/lain-wiki/Layouts.md

 Usage
 =====

-Just specify your favourites like usual, or set them on specific tags like this:
+Just specify your favourites in the usual way, or set them on specific tags like this:

 ```lua
 awful.layout.set(lain.layout.termfair, tag)